patrickpichler/going-minimal/talk.md

 Welcome everyone!
 Let's get started!

-Now first things first, my name is Patrick Pichler and I am currently employed at Dynatrace as a Product Security Engineer.
+Now first things first, my name is Patrick Pichler and I am currently employed at Cast.AI as a senior software engineer, developing a kubernetes security product.

 Originally I started my career as a Java Software Developer, but everything changed when I stumbled upon Linux and the cloud.
 This definitely transformed me into a full-on Linux nerd.
-I *used* arch btw.
 Do not question why I am currently on a Macbook though.

 With this out of the way, let me ask you some quick questions.
 Who of you here has heard of Distroless before?
 Who of has heard about Chainguard images?